awesto/django-shop/docs/reference/money-types.rst

 ------------

 In special occurrences you'd rather want to specify “no amount” rather than an amount of 0.00 (zero).
-The Decimal type denotes this kind of special value a ``NaN`` – for “Not a Number”.
-A Money type also knows about this special value, and when rendered, ``€ –`` is printed out.
+This can be useful for free samples, or when an item currently is not available.
+The Decimal type denotes a kind of special value a ``NaN`` – for “Not a Number”.
+Our Money type also knows about this special value, and when rendered, ``€ –`` is printed out.

 Declaring a Money object without a value, say ``m = Money()`` creates such a special value.
-The big difference to the ``Decimal`` type is, that when adding or substracting a ``NaN`` to a valid value, then it is considered zero, rather than changing the result to ``NaN``.
+The big difference to the ``Decimal`` type is, that when adding or substracting a ``NaN`` to a valid value, then it is considered zero, rather than changing the result of this operation to ``NaN``.

+It also allows us to multiply a Money amount with ``None``.
+The result of this operation is ``NaN``.

 Create a Money type